 Hack; it is essential to note that mould can be resistant to designated detergents and removers, especially if it’s stuck on porous sealants.
 If this is the case in your bathroom, try out favourite hacks such as applying white vinegar, baking soda or a little of both in water.

 Tile grout is the thin strip of sealant in-between tiles.
 Grout absorbs all kinds of dirt, and it can turn brown or black if left unwashed for long.
 Cleaning the tiles will not get rid of dirt build-up in the grout.
 You will, therefore, need a small brush and detergent to clean it.
 All you need to do is apply cleanser, scrub and rinse with water.

 Tip; use an old toothbrush to scrub the grout as it works better than bigger brushes with large bristles.
-Also, ensure you clean the grout before working on tile surfaces to avoid spreading dirt from the grout to clean tiles.
+Also, make sure you clean the grout before working on tile surfaces to avoid spreading dirt from the grout to clean tiles.

 The bathroom floor should be the last part you clean.
 The method you use will depend highly on the floor’s material.
-Marble and ceramic tiles require different cleaning approaches and detergents;
+There are multiple different bathroom flooring options from Marble and ceramic tiles require different cleaning approaches and detergents;

 How to clean bathroom marble floor tiles; marble is a sensitive natural stone which needs to be protected from scratches and harsh cleaners.
 Avoid acidic detergents, including homemade solutions.
 When cleaning marble tiles use mild cleaners or commercial marble soap.
 Start by wiping the floor with a soft piece of cloth or sweeping it with a soft brush to remove any dirt that might scratch the floor.

 Proceed to apply the marble cleaner and scrub gently with a delicate piece of cloth or sponge.
 Once you’re done washing the floor, rinse with clean water and wipe with a dry piece of cloth or mop.